 Osteoporosis: Evaluate Your Risk

-Besides older age and ethnic background, these are risks factors that may increase your chances for developing osteoporosis:
+Other risk factors that may increase your chances for developing osteoporosis include:

 Family history of osteoporosis

-Many people are unaware they have osteoporosis until they have advanced symptoms, which may include a broken hip or wrist, low back pain, or a hunched back.
+Many people are unaware they have osteoporosis until they have advanced symptoms.
+These may include a broken hip or wrist, low back pain, or a hunched back.

-If your health care provider suspects that you have osteoporosis, a simple, painless test to measure bone mineral density can confirm it.
-The test is called bone densitometry or bone density test.
+If your health care provider thinks that you have osteoporosis, a simple, painless test to measure bone mineral density can confirm it.
+The test is called a bone density test.

-If you're diagnosed with osteoporosis, a number of medications are available to treat it, including bisphosphonates and calcitonin.
+If you're diagnosed with osteoporosis, a number of medications are available to treat it.
 Talk to your health care provider about the type of treatment that's best for you.

 To help prevent osteoporosis:

 Do regular weight-bearing exercise.
-The best exercise for your bones is weight-bearing exercise, such as walking, dancing, jogging, stair-climbing, playing racquet sports, and hiking.
-If you've been sedentary, be sure to check with your health care provider before beginning any exercise program.
+This means activities that work your legs against gravity.
+The best exercises are walking, dancing, jogging, stair-climbing, playing racquet sports, and hiking.
+If you've been inactive, be sure to check with your health care provider before beginning any exercise.

 Don't drink alcohol in excess.